prashers/FreshmanBioShiny/README.md

 - Quantitative Metrics: Automated calculation of network statistics (degree, strength) for each individual
 - Export Functionality: CSV download capability for further analysis and reporting

 **Technical Implementation:** Built using R Shiny framework with reactive programming for real-time data exploration.
-Handles large-scale temporal datasets and computes complex network metrics on-demand.
+Handles temporal datasets and computes network metrics on-demand.

 **Impact:** Enables non-technical users to perform sophisticated behavioral analysis, reducing time-to-insight from hours of coding to minutes of interactive exploration.
 The tool's flexibility makes it applicable to various use cases involving location-based interaction data.
 It currently **serves 950+ users annually**.